Monitoring Public Behavior During a Pandemic Using Surveys: Proof-of-Concept Via Epidemic Modelling: Results

-Figure~\ref{fig:introduction}, panel B illustrates the dynamics of risk-taking behaviour, referred to as \emph{self-reported survey data}, for thresholds ranging from the median to the $90$th percentile, corresponding to $4$ and $24$ contacts, respectively.
-For thresholds above the $70$th percentile, risk-taking behaviour shows the strongest response to the announced lockdown and increases little during the Christmas period.
-Qualitatively, this behaviour matches the time-varying reproduction number $R_t$ (see Fig.~\ref{fig:introduction} panel A) that we inferred from national hospitalizations using a latent random-walk model (details in Sec.~\ref{sec:model}).

-For a quantitative analysis, we parametrize $R_t$ using a single predictor and compare the performance for different definitions of risk-taking behaviour using leave-one-out cross-validation (LOO).
-LOO works by fitting the model to the observed hospitalizations excluding a single observation and comparing the prediction of the unseen observation against the observed real-world data.
-Repeating this process over all observations, allows one to estimate the model performance on out-of-sample data, which does not suffer from over-fitting (such as explained variance ($R^2$), root mean square error (RMSE) or other in-sample measures of accuracy) \cite{GEL95}.
-Here, we use an efficient estimation of LOO based on pareto-smoothed importance sampling (PSIS-LOO) that does not require refitting the model for every excluded observation \cite{VEH16}.

-A region-level analysis with PSIS-LOO reveals that the $85$th percentile, provides the best predictor in terms of the observed hospitalizations (see Supplementary Table~\ref{stab:thresholds}).
-However, the result is not sensitive to this value as all models with a threshold between the $60$th and $90$th percentile perform within the significance level.
-In the following, we will use the $85$th percentile as a defining threshold unless stated otherwise.

-Crucially, by considering self-reported survey data, we capture the sharp decline in the reproduction number after the lockdown's announcement, i.e., about two weeks before its nationwide implementation (see Supplementary Table~\ref{stab:timeline} for a detailed timeline).
-This early signal is not as pronounced in the combined mobility time series from Google and Apple that have been proposed in \cite{NOU21}, nor in the telecommunication data from Danish mobile network operators (see Fig.~\ref{fig:introduction} panel C and Sec.~\ref{sec:data} for detailed information about the data).
-Indeed, a cross-validation analysis confirms that self-reported survey data gives the best out-of-sample predictions (see Supplementary Table~\ref{stab:mobility}).
+By considering self-reported survey data, we capture the sharp decline in the reproduction number after the lockdown's announcement, i.e., about two weeks before its nationwide implementation (see Supplementary Table~\ref{stab:timeline} for a detailed timeline).
+This early signal is not as pronounced in the combined mobility time series from Google and Apple that have been proposed in \cite{NOU21}, nor in the telecommunication data from Danish mobile network operators (see Fig.~\ref{fig:introduction} and Fig.~\ref{fig:regional_moblity} for a visual comparison on the national and regional level, respectively).
+In addition, we also observe a sharp increase in mobility shortly after the lockdown's implementation, which does not correspond to the inferred reproduction number and thus does not translate into increased hospitalizations.
+This decoupling between mobility and disease dynamics has been previously observed for other countries \cite{NOU21,SCH20}.
+A quantitative model comparison with LOO cross-validation confirms that self-reported survey data gives the best out-of-sample predictions for hospitalizations (see Fig.~\ref{fig:mobility}).